Aditi55Pathak/devopsClass/README.md

   - Pros: Enhanced redundancy, better performance for distributed teams, supports offline work, easier branching and merging.
   - Cons: More complex to understand initially, larger disk usage.

----

-This README provides a clear and comprehensive overview of version control systems and the importance of Git in agile methodology and development.
-Feel free to customize it further based on your specific needs!